NilsPils06/D-SH/README.md

 ```

 ### Install using CMake
-You can also install the dashboard on your pc by using CMake.
-I also recommend using a build folder for this one.
+You can also install D-SH on your pc by using CMake.
+A build folder is recommend.
 ```bash
 mkdir build
 cd build
 cmake ..
 sudo make install
 ```
-And then you can use d-sh everywhere.
+And then you can use D-SH everywhere.

 ### Install using NixOS
 You can also install the dashboard on your NixOS system inside your system flake.